r-spatial/qgisprocess/README.md

 coverage](https://codecov.io/gh/r-spatial/qgisprocess/branch/main/graph/badge.svg)](https://app.codecov.io/gh/r-spatial/qgisprocess/tree/main)
 <!-- badges: end -->

-The goal of **qgisprocess** is to provide an R interface to the popular and open source desktop geographic information system (GIS) program [QGIS](https://qgis.org/en/site/).
+The goal of **qgisprocess** is to provide an R interface to the geoprocessing algorithms of the popular and open source desktop geographic information system (GIS) program [QGIS](https://qgis.org/en/site/).
 The package is a re-implementation of functionality provided by the archived [RQGIS](https://cran.r-project.org/package=RQGIS) package, which was